Cristography/AIverse/README.md

 # AI Prompt Library - Django Prototype

+This project will be implmented fully with seperate backend and frontend:
+Backend: django rest framework you can see [here](https://github.com/Cristography/AIverse-backend)
+Frontend: React and booststrap you can see [here](https://github.com/hiba-dev343/AIverse-frontend)
+Mobile: Flutter (comming soon)

+---

 A simple full-stack Django web app prototype for discovering, sharing, and organizing AI prompts.

 ---